Deadly start to hot Minnesota boating season

 So far, with some accident investigations still pending, none of the victims was wearing a life jacket.

-- Body found after man attempted to rescue children from St. Louis River
+Body found after man attempted to rescue children from St. Louis River The Superior man's body was recovered roughly three hours after the search began.

-- Coast Guard plans to close Grand Marais station
+Coast Guard plans to close Grand Marais station The seasonal four-person crew only responds to about one call per year.

 - Two dead in drownings on Saturday in Minnesota; child's condition unknown